 Moapa is a very small town located in the state of Nevada.
 With a population of 1,006 people and just one neighborhood, Moapa is the 47th largest community in Nevada.

-Moapa is a blue-collar town, with 49.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Moapa, you'll notice that it is more blue-collar than most other communities in America.
+49.36% of Moapa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Moapa is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Moapa who work in maintenance occupations (22.61%), teaching (11.47%), and office and administrative support (9.24%).

-Being a small town, Moapa does not have a public transit system used by locals to get to and from work.
+Moapa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Moapa in 2022 was $41,020, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $164,080 for a family of four.
 However, Moapa contains both very wealthy and poor people as well.